andreasdomanowski/MoreRedoc/README.md

 SoftRedoc provides these two inputs.
 [Other tools or approaches](#support-for-other-tools) can easily be added, too.

-This software was developed for my minor thesis (*Towards an Automatic Generation of UML Models from Redocumented Textual Requirements*, supervision: Dr. Birgit Demuth, Professur für Softwartechnologie, TU Dresden).
-It  includes a detailed explanation of the approach and literature review of other approaches.
-When it's done, it will be available on GitHub, too.
+This tool was developed for my minor thesis (*Towards an Automatic Generation of UML Models from Redocumented Textual Requirements*, supervision: Dr. Birgit Demuth, Professur für Softwartechnologie, TU Dresden).
+It  includes a detailed explanation of the approach and literature review of other approaches and will be available on GitHub, too.

-# Prerequisites
+## Prerequisites
 - JDK 1.8
 - Maven 3
 - at least 8 GiB of RAM
-    - VM Option *-Xmx8G*
+    - use JVM option `-Xmx8G`

+MoreRedoc was developed and tested on Windows 10 & AdoptOpenJDK 1.8.0_252.

-# Build and run
+## Build and run
-## Via maven
+### With Maven
 1. Download or clone this repo
 2. Build the project via
 `mvn clean compile assembly:single`
 3. Run the compiled jar with
 `java -jar -Xmx8G {name of the generated jar}.jar`
 4. Select the respective CSVs and modeling options
 5. Generate the model.
-Output can be found in the specified folder.
+Output can be found in the specified folder

-## Via IDE
+### With your IDE
 For Integrating it in your IDE, just import the maven project.
 * `moreredoc.application.MoreRedocGuiStarter` starts the GUI
 * `moreredoc.application.MoreRedocStarter` provides an API for the modeling

-# License
+## License
 - GPLv3, see [LICENSE](LICENSE)

-# Support for other tools
+## Support for other tools
+Including another (re)documentation tools can easily be achieved.
 - Implement a `moreredoc.datainput.InputDataHandler`for your tool
 - Add the tool with a reference to your *InputDataHandler* to the enum of supported tools in `moreredoc.datainput.tools.SupportedRedocumentationTools`
+- compound concepts in the input files (e.g. *customer number*) have to be separated by an underscore (*customer_number*)